Friday, December 24, 2021

 Finally, it was 20 hours local.
-It was time.
+The sky had opened up a largish sucker hole in the Orion area and it was time.
 Best look I have ever had at M42?
 No, of course not--the drifting gangs of clouds saw to that.
 But it was there.
 My little telescope was showing the wonder to me, just as my Palomar Junior had showed it to me many, many long Christmas Eves ago.
-The clouds came, and the clouds went and it was enough.
+The clouds came, and the clouds went, and it was enough.

 What more is to be said?
 Have a wonderful Christmas everybody.
 These are tough times, but steady as she goes.
 I'll be back here again, soon.
 I promise!

 Nota Bene: Want some Christmas Eve Cheer in the old Chaos Manor South Tradition?
 This here is one of my favorites.